Flash Flooding

 Flooding and Stormwater Management

 The small creeks and the typically dry washes that flow into the Carson Valley from the surrounding mountains are susceptible to occasional flash floods.
-From their canyons or ravines, a wall of water can rush onto the Valley floor just minutes or hours after after an intense summer thundershower has drenched the headwaters a few miles upstream.
+From their canyons or ravines, a wall of water can rush onto the Valley floor just minutes or hours after an intense summer thundershower has drenched the headwaters a few miles upstream.
 These alluvial fan floods are normally associated with intense summer thunderstorms.
 Localized flooding occurs during these larger storm events, that are common in the Northern Nevada high-desert environment.

 Johnson Lane Area Drainage Master Plan information and links: